Vele-Majstor/lite-react/README.md

 ## Usage

-Before using the library you will need to import the css variables and then you can use the Library like this:
+Before using the library you will need to import the css variables in your main.tsx or App.tsx file and then you can use the Library like this:

 ```js
 import React, { useState } from "react";